Iterative Importance Fine-tuning of Diffusion Models: Self-Supervised Importance Fine-tuning

 \section{Self-Supervised Importance Fine-tuning}

-To circumvent the limitations of the loss functions from \citet{denker2024deft}, we propose in this section a self-supervised method for fine-tuning diffusion models.
-To this end, we combine the recently proposed rejection sampling steps from \cite{hertrich2024importance} with the supervised fine-tuning from Theorem~\ref{th:deft} (ii) and prove that this defines a descent algorithm for the loss function $\mathcal{F}$ from Theorem~\ref{th:deft}.
+In this section, we propose self-supervised importance fine-tuning, which leverages the computational efficient score-matching loss \eqref{eq:supervised_deft} without requiring samples from $p_\mathrm{tilted}$.
+To this end, we combine the recently proposed rejection sampling steps from \cite{hertrich2024importance} to generate a synthetic dataset which replaces $p_\mathrm{tilted}$ within \eqref{eq:supervised_deft}.
+Additionally, we prove that this defines a descent algorithm for the free energy \eqref{eq:free_energy}.